keep-starknet-strange/satoru/book/src/smart-contracts-architecture/liquidation-module.md

 # Liquidation Module

-The Liquidation Module is meticulously designed to facilitate and manage liquidations within the system, ensuring stability and solvency of the market.
+The Liquidation Module is designed to facilitate and manage liquidations within the system, ensuring stability and solvency of the market.

 ## Overview